appgate/terraform-provider-appgatesdp/README.md

 Detailed documentation for the Appgate provider can be found in the docs directory, [here](./website/docs).

-A detailed example how to deploy Appgate to AWS can be found [here](./examples/aws).
+Examples how to deploy Appgate to cloud platforms can be found [here](https://github.com/appgate/sdp-tf-reference-architecture).